 Bigeye tuna is a member of the family Scombridae.
 It is a "true" tuna, belonging to the genus Thunnus, subgenus Thunnus (Neothunnus).
-A large species, deepest near middle of first dorsal fin base.
-Gillrakers 23 to 31 on first arch.
-Pectoral fins moderately long (22 to 31% of fork length) in large individuals (over 110 cm fork length), but very long (as long as in T. alalunga) in smaller individuals (though in fish shorter than 40 cm they may be very short).
-In fish longer than 30 cm, ventral surface of liver striated.
-Swim bladder present.
-Vertebrae 18 precaudal plus 21 caudal.
-Colour: lower sides and belly whitish; a lateral iridescent blue band runs along sides in live specimens; first dorsal fin deep yellow, second dorsal and anal fins light yellow, finlets bright yellow edged with black.
+A large species, it is deepest near middle of first dorsal fin base.
+There are 23 to 31 gillrakers on first arch.
+The pectoral fins are moderately long (22 to 31% of fork length) in large individuals (over 110 cm fork length), but very long (as long as in T. alalunga) in smaller individuals (though in fish shorter than 40 cm they may be very short).
+A swim bladder is present, The species has 18 precaudal plus 21 caudal vertebrae.
+The lower sides and belly are whitish; a lateral iridescent blue band runs along sides in live specimens; first dorsal fin is deep yellow; second dorsal and anal fins are light yellow; and the finlets are bright yellow edged with black.